laravel-liberu/documentation/docs/backend/charts.md

 ::: tip Note

-The Chart builder will use the colors from `app/config/enso/charts.php` (in that order) for the given data-sets.
+The Chart builder will use the colors from `app/config/liberu/charts.php` (in that order) for the given data-sets.

 :::

 ## Publishes

 - `php artisan vendor:publish --tag=charts-config` - the configuration file
-- `php artisan vendor:publish --tag=enso-config` - a common alias for when wanting to update the config, once a newer version is released, usually used with the `--force` flag
+- `php artisan vendor:publish --tag=liberu-config` - a common alias for when wanting to update the config, once a newer version is released, usually used with the `--force` flag

 ## Contributions